Integration by parts

+The former expression is written as a definite integral and the latter is written as an indefinite integral.
+Applying the appropriate limits to the latter expression should yield the former, but the latter is not necessarily equivalent to the former.

 Mathematician Brook Taylor discovered integration by parts, first publishing the idea in 1715.
 More general formulations of integration by parts exist for the Riemann–Stieltjes and Lebesgue–Stieltjes integrals.
 The discrete analogue for sequences is called summation by parts.